 Under the Federal Fair Labor Standards Act, states and localities are permitted to set their own minimum wage rates, which will take precedence over the federal minimum wage rate if they are higher.

-In California, the current state minimum wage is $13.00/hour for employers with 25 employees or less and $14/hour for employers with 26 or more employees.
+In California, in 2021 the state minimum wage is $13.00/hour for employers with 25 employees or less and $14/hour for employers with 26 or more employees.

-Effective January 1, 2022, in California, the state minimum wage will be increased to $14.00/hour for employers with 25 employees or less and $15/hour for employers with 26 or more employees.
+Starting on January 1, 2022, in California, the state minimum wage will be $14.00/hour for employers with up to 25 employees and $15/hour for employers with 26 or more employees.

 In Santa Clara County, some cities have their own Wage Ordinances that have higher minimum wage rates than the state.

 For more information about each city/town in Santa Clara County click below:

 |Campbell||Cupertino||Gilroy||Los Altos||Los Altos Hills|

 |Los Gatos||Milpitas||Monte Sereno||Morgan Hill||Mountain View|